 Not only is the Durham Geography Department enormous (over 60 teaching staff, plus another 40 or so non-teaching academic staff), but it’s also an excellent department that is consistently ranked in the top 5 in the UK (as is Durham University as a whole).
-As part of my position there, I will be establishing and directing a new interdisciplinary centre that will join academic research on the changing nature of borders, sovereignty, and territory with the existing expertise of the Geography Department’s International Boundaries Research Unit, a unique entity that provides consulting, training, and research services on international boundary demarcation, border management, and territorial dispute resolution.
+As part of my position there, I will have a leading role joining the existing expertise of the Geography Department’s International Boundaries Research Unit with academic research on the changing nature of borders, sovereignty, and territory.
 Thus, the Durham post provides the perfect opportunity for me to pursue my interests at the intersection of political geography and public international law, particularly in the juridical “frontier” regions such as the ocean, the Arctic, and the universe of electronic communications that have long been a focus of my research.
 It also will provide me with opportunities to work closely with faculty and graduate students conducting research on related topics such as identities, citizenship, and political movements in border regions; trans-border economic development; border regulation, policing, and “securitization”; and the history of territory as a state ordering practice.

 Between now and then, I’ll mostly be based in London, at Royal Holloway, but with occasional trips to Tallahassee, Durham, and other points north and south (but especially north!).